10 Easy Ways to Reduce Your Plastic Waste in 2021

-As for Westman Atelier, I'm excited to announce that we'll begin converting to refillable packaging for our beautiful compacts this year—stay tuned for more on that soon.
+As for Westman Atelier, we’re working behind the scenes to develop packaging with sustainable materials — and even some refills.
 In the meantime, we continue to make the most responsible choices possible, whether it’s the constant effort to reduce our secondary packaging, choosing to work with labs that prioritize wind and solar power, or donating to a carbon offset program for every WestmanAtelier.com order.
 We are 1000% committed to this journey in every way.

 So, to kick off the New Year ahead, here are a few favorite plastic-sparing, life simplifying finds for 2021 and the most exciting new discoveries I'm trying next.” xx Gucci